dariusmilea/python3_dev_interview_cheatsheet/README.md

 # python3_core_interview
-A full cheat sheet for python3 interviews
+A cheat sheet for python3 interviews based on my experience.